King County Editorial Style Manual - Listings - M

 member of the public, member of the community.
 See citizen.

 metrics.
 Include metric terms when they are relevant.
 Use metric terms when they are the primary form in which the source of information has provided statistics.
 Follow the metric units with equivalents in terms more widely known in the United States.
 Usually, put the equivalent in parentheses after the metric figure, or make a general statement, such as: A kilometer equals about five-eighths of a mile.
 Except for references to computer memory storage and mm for millimeter in film widths, do not use metric abbreviations, such as kg for kilogram.

 Metro.
-On first reference, use Metro Transit, King County Metro Transit or King County Metro.
-Metro alone is acceptable for later references to the transit agency.
+On first reference, use King County Metro.
+Use Metro alone in later references.
 Do not capitalize every letter in Metro; Metro is not an acronym.
-Transit alone is acceptable on second references to the Transit Division.
-Also, don't use Metro to refer to the regional sewage treatment utility now operated by the King County Wastewater Treatment Division.
-See capitalization, King County, transit, Transit Division.
-Also see terminology of the King County Department of Transportation and King County Metro Graphic Standards (internal links).
+Do not use KCM.
+King County Metro Transit should only be used when it provides helpful context (as in communications aimed at potential employees or prospective vendors who may not be familiar with Metro).
+Even when King County Metro Transit is used on first reference, use Metro in later references.
+Also, don’t use Metro to refer to the regional sewage treatment utility now operated by the King County Wastewater Treatment Division.
+See capitalization, King County, transit.

 Metro Employees Recreational Activities Association.
 MERAA is acceptable on second reference.